Scooby-Doo! and the Gourmet Ghost: Plot

 Later that evening, the gang notices that the parchment has words on it written in invisible ink, concluding that the personal papers were the parchments the whole time.
 One of them contains detailed information about troop movements, and the gang starts to think that Jeremiah was right about Edward being a spy.
 Scooby spots the Red Ghost stealing the rest of the papers, but is too scared to warn everyone else.
 While running through the lobby, the ghost trips on a carpet dropping all the papers and starts picking them up.
 The gang begins to follow the ghost's footprints once Scooby regains his bravery and alerts them as to what happened.
 The ghost tries to escape upstairs, but drops the parchment on the stairs and upon being spotted was forced to flee without them.

 A package arrives at the inn, which is a court order mandating the immediate closure of the inn because it is a historic landmark.
 Suddenly, the ghost flies past them and the gang starts to follow it.
 To trap the ghost, the gang recreates the previous show.
 The Red Ghost shows up and tries to escape with the parchment, but the gang is ready for him and has one of the devices beat up the ghost until he collapses.
-The ghost is revealed to be Bradley Bass who was using his smartphone to control the drone.
+The ghost is revealed to be Bradley Bass, who was using his smartphone to control the drone.
 He wanted to buy the inn cheap without damaging the reputation of Edward.
-Bradley, however, is revealed to be Henry Metcalf in disguise.
+Bradley, however, is revealed by Nacho to be Henry Metcalf in disguise.
 He spent his entire career around the story of Edward as a hero, but he stumbled upon the truth and did not want it to get out.
 He believed that the legend that was hidden in the inn was a set of personal papers written by Edward that would incriminate him.
 However, what Metcalf did not know was that the personal papers were in fact the parchment sheets he gave to Bobby until he overheard them in the kitchen.
-Velma then reveals that Edward wasn't working for the British, but was working for George Washington and is revealed that he was never a spy, but he was indeed a patriot and a hero.
+Velma then reveals that Edward wasn't working for the British, but was revealed to be working for George Washington as a spy for the Continental Army.